QiufangMa/template-mechanism/draft-ma-netmod-YANG-template.md

 ~~~~

-### Deletion (The "operation-tag" Metadata with "delete" Value)
+## Deletion (The "operation-tag" Metadata with "delete" Value)

 The deletion of configuration data is flagged by declaring the metadata object
 called "operation-tag" with a value "delete".
-When some node instance defined in the configuration template
+If some node instance defined in the configuration template
 is intended to be deleted in the configuration explicitly by the client or by new
-templates, if the node is at a top level, the metadata object is added to that
+templates, the metadata object is added to that specific node.
-specific node.
 Servers MUST ignore this
 metadata if the configuration identified currently does not exist in the configuration
 template.

+The "operation-tag" metadata MUST have only one value to specify the intended operation.
+The encoding of "operation-tag" metadata object follows the way defined in {{Section 5 of ?RFC7952}}.

 For example, a client may want to delete the "description" node instance defined
 in {{temp-ex-interface}} for interface "eth1", and the following shows the example